-An FRR Entity that elected to be subject to physical non-performance assessment for resources committed to the Delivery Year FRR Capacity Plan or price responsive demand committed to reduce the FRR Entity's unforced capacity obligation (effective with the 2022/2023 Delivery Year) as opposed to financial non-performance assessment for such resources will be required to update the subsequent Delivery Year's FRR Capacity Plan and commit additional Capacity Performance Resources or Seasonal Capacity Performance Resources beyond the amount of Capacity Performance Resources required for the subsequent Delivery Year as a penalty for those resources committed to the FRR Capacity Plan that experienced Performance Shortfalls for Performance Assessment Interval during the relevant Delivery Year.
+An FRR Entity that elected to be subject to physical non-performance assessment for resources committed to the Delivery Year FRR Capacity Plan or price responsive demand committed to reduce the FRR Entity's unforced capacity obligation as opposed to financial non-performance assessment for such resources will be required to update the subsequent Delivery Year's FRR Capacity Plan and commit additional Capacity Performance Resources or Seasonal Capacity Performance Resources beyond the amount of Capacity Performance Resources required for the subsequent Delivery Year as a penalty for those resources committed to the FRR Capacity Plan that experienced Performance Shortfalls for Performance Assessment Interval during the relevant Delivery Year.

-For each Performance Assessment Interval, the Actual Performance and Expected Performance of each resource contained in an FRR Entity' Capacity Plan will be determined according to the rules and formulas described in the Non-Performance Assessment section 8.4A, and for such interval, a net Performance Shortfall shall be determined separately for Capacity Performance Resources and for Base Capacity Resources.
-If the combined Actual Performance of all Capacity Performance Resources committed to the FRR Entity's Capacity Plan exceeds the Expected Performance of such resources, then such over-performance may be applied to any positive Performance shortfall experienced by such FRR Entity's Base Capacity Resources during the Performance Assessment Interval.
-If the combined Actual Performance of all Base Capacity Resources committed to the FRR Entity's Capacity Plan exceeds the Expected Performance of such resources, then such over-performance may be applied to any positive Performance Shortfall experienced by such FRR Entity's Capacity Performance Resources during the Performance Assessment Interval.
-Effective with the 2020/2021 Delivery Year, the net Performance Shortfall for Capacity Performance Resources shall include the performance of Seasonal Capacity Performance Resources included in the FRR Capacity Plan.
-Effective with the 2022/2023 Delivery Year, the net Performance Shortfall for Capacity Performance Resources shall include the performance of price responsive demand committed to reduce the FRR Entity's unforced capacity obligation.
+For each Performance Assessment Interval, the Actual Performance and Expected Performance of each resource contained in an FRR Entity' Capacity Plan will be determined according to the rules and formulas described in the Non-Performance Assessment section 8.4A,and for such interval, a net Performance Shortfall associated with FRR commitments 34shall be determinedfor Capacity Performance Resources.
+The net Performance Shortfall for Capacity Performance Resources shall also include the performance of Seasonal Capacity Performance Resources included in the FRR Capacity Plan and include the performance of price responsive demand committed to reduce the FRR Entity's unforced capacity obligation.

-The FRR Entity's net Performance Shortfall among Capacity Performance Resources and price responsive demand (effective with the 2022/2023 Delivery Year), if any, for each Performance Assessment Interval shall by multiplied by a rate of 0.00139 MWs/Performance Assessment Interval [i.e., 0.5 MWs/30 PAHs/12 intervals per hour]] to establish the additional MW of Capacity Performance Resources that such FRR Entity must add to its FRR Capacity Plan for the following Delivery Year.
-The maximum additional MW required by the FRR Entity as a result of non-performance from the FRR Entity's Capacity Performance Resources during a Delivery Year shall not exceed 50% of the MW quantity of the Capacity Performance Resources committed in the FRR Capacity Plan for such Delivery Year and price responsive demand committed for such Delivery Year (effective with the 2022/2023 Delivery Year).
+The FRR Entity's net Performance Shortfall among Capacity Performance Resources and price responsive demand, if any, for each Performance Assessment Interval shall by multiplied by a rate of 0.00139 MWs/Performance Assessment Interval [i.e., 0.5 MWs/30 PAHs/12 intervals per hour]] to establish the additional MW of Capacity Performance Resources that such FRR Entity must add to its FRR Capacity Plan for the following Delivery Year.
+The maximum additional